Diabetes Management

 Benefits of maintaining a healthy weight in people with diabetes

-- Reduces sleep apnea that improves diabetes - Obesity is also a risk factor for obstructive sleep apnea, a sleep disorder characterized by abnormal breathing during sleep.
-With sleep apnea, managing diabetes becomes difficult as it causes more carbon dioxide in the blood leading to insulin resistance.
+Obesity is also a risk factor for obstructive sleep apnoea, a sleep disorder characterized by abnormal breathing during sleep.
+With sleep apnoea, managing diabetes becomes difficult as it causes more carbon dioxide in the blood leading to insulin resistance.
 Loss of sleep also has other effects that raise blood sugar levels.
 These include hormonal disturbances that increase hunger, poor diet, and lethargy leading to decreased physical activity.

 How can people with diabetes maintain a healthy weight?

-- Control portion sizes, the amount of food on the plate or bowl.
+Control portion sizes, and the amount of food on the plate or bowl.
 Keeping the portion sizes moderate will help lower calorie intake.

-- Skipping meals to cut down calories is not advisable as it may lead to making poor food choices at the next meal.
+Skipping meals to cut down on calories is not advisable as it may lead to making poor food choices at the next meal.
 It can also alter blood glucose levels.

 Conclusion